-By taking advantage of Cisco ANM secure delegation capabilities, application and server managers can perform their daily management tasks, such as taking one or more real servers in or out of service, with options for graceful shutdown and cleared connections.
-They can take servers out of service without needing to know the type of network device that is supporting their servers (Cisco ACE, Cisco CSS, Cisco CSM, or Cisco CSM-S), the network topology, or other network operations.
+Cisco ANM secure delegation capabilities allow application and server administrators to perform their management tasks as defined by their roles and privileges, such as taking one or more real servers in or out of service, with options for graceful shutdown and cleared connections.
+Administrators can take servers out of service without needing to know the type of network device that is supporting their servers (Cisco ACE, Cisco CSS, Cisco CSM, or Cisco CSM-S), the network topology, or other network operations.

 Cisco ANM also supports secure delegation of SSL key and certificate credentials maintenance to application and server administrators.
-This capability empowers the responsible application and server administrators to perform self-management, alleviating unnecessary burden from the network services team and reducing the risk of errors in key and certificate administration.
-This secure delegation extends to expiration date listings of certificates and keys and certificate expiration alarms, helping ensure the security of this sensitive information.
+This capability empowers the responsible application and server administrators to perform self-management, alleviating unnecessary burden on the network services team and reducing the risk of errors in key and certificate administration.
+This secure delegation extends to expiration date listings for certificates and keys and certificate expiration alarms, helping ensure the security of this sensitive information.

-For clusters of Cisco ACE GSS devices, Cisco ANM enables centralized operations to activate and suspend virtual IP answers and DNS answer groups for global load balancing across one or more clusters of Cisco ACE GSS devices (Figure 2).
+For clusters of Cisco GSS devices, Cisco ANM enables centralized operations to activate and suspend virtual IP answers and DNS answer groups for global load balancing across one or more clusters of Cisco ACE real servers (Figure 2).